DavisKoreal/AI_Intergration/README.md

-## This is a repository to develop an image recognition pipeline
+# This is a repository to develop an image recognition pipeline for AutoCheckout project
-## for Auto Checkout

 ## @get_receipt.py